What to expect from a career in Mechanics or Mechanical Engineering Tech

 If you’re interested in an apprenticeship program, you must be registered with the Ministry Colleges and Universities before you can be accepted into the program.
 Some programs allow you to claim work hours and class time towards an apprenticeship at the end of the program.

-Mechanical Jobs and Salaries
+Mechanical Jobs

 Mechanical jobs in repair, design, production and maintenance can be found in many industries, such as automotive, energy, mining, construction and robotics.
 Common job titles graduates have held include (but aren’t limited to):